the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 ---

 > **TL;DR**: In this post, I discuss how the 3 T's -- Text, Tools, and Truth -- comprise a powerful core for evals.
-I distinguish between offline and online evals, and make a case for why you should do do both.
+I distinguish between offline and online evals, make a case for why you should do do both, and demonstrate how the 3Ts have your back here.

 ## "Agent evals are your most precious IP."

-This was claimed on center stage at this year's LangGraph Interrupt conference said this, inducing a loud murmur in the crowd.
+This line was dropped on center stage at this year's [LangChain Interrupt conference](https://interrupt.langchain.com), igniting a loud murmur in the crowd.

-After a solid first morning covering agent architectures and conceputalizing the Agent Engineer as an emergent role, the entire afternoon was dedicated to instilling, no, indoctrinating the following idea into everyone's brains:
+After a solid first morning covering agent architectures and conceptualizing the Agent Engineer as an emergent role, the entire afternoon was dedicated to instilling, no, indoctrinating the following idea into everyone's brains:

 #### You NEED to do evals, and you NEED to do them well.

-I think this is was something all of us kind of knew, to various extents, but didn't really _feel_ in our _bones_ until then.
+This was something we all kind of knew—but didn’t really _feel in our bones_ until that moment.”

 And I think it's because, frankly, evals seem _hard_, at least to do well.